joshiemoore/p8pwn/README.md

 1. ROP stage 1: overflow the buffer to overwrite the return address with ROP gadgets that pivot the stack to the second ROP stage embedded in our exploit script
 2. ROP stage 2: call `VirtualProtect()` to mark the page of memory containing our embedded shellcode as executable
 3. Jump to our embedded shellcode end execute it

+The biggest speedbump to developing an exploit for this vulnerability was the fact that we can't include null bytes anywhere in our Lua strings, or in the Lua source itself.
+The binary gets loaded at address `0x00400000`, so we cannot directly reference addresses from the pico8.exe binary in our ROP chain.

 ## Conclusion
 TODO